csev/dj4e/assn/paw_forms.md

 * Then `Reload` the application and log in with an account that is in the group 'Library Staff' and verify that the 'All borrowed` code works.

-* If you are using git, you should add and commit all your files and tag your repo with a tag like "borrowed"

 Adding the renew form
 ---------------------